Symplectic Geometry of Anosov Flows in Dimension 3 and Bi-Contact Topology: Introduction

 \begin{theorem} If $M$ is atoroidal and $(\xi_-,\xi_+)$ a supporting bi-contact structure for the Anosov vector field $X$ on $M$, then for any supporting positive contact structure $\xi$, $\xi$ is isotopic to $\xi_+$, through supporting contact structures. \end{theorem}

-\begin{theorem} Let $X$ be an $\mathbb{R}$-covered Anosov vector field, supported by the bi-contact structure $(\xi_-,\xi_+)$ on $M$, and let $\xi$ be any supporting positive contact structure.
+\begin{theorem} Let $X$ be a skewed $\mathbb{R}$-covered Anosov vector field, supported by the bi-contact structure $(\xi_-,\xi_+)$ on $M$, and let $\xi$ be any supporting positive contact structure.
 Then $\xi$ is isotopic to $\xi_+$, through supporting contact structures. \end{theorem}

 \begin{theorem} Let $X$ be the suspension of an Anosov diffeomorphism of torus, supported by the bi-contact structure $(\xi_-,\xi_+)$, and $\xi$ a positive supporting contact structure.
 Then, $\xi$ is isotopic through supporting bi-contact structures to $\xi_+$, if and only if, $\xi$ is strongly symplectically fillable. \end{theorem}